Dram Shop Laws and Lawsuits Against Bars

 - serves a visibly drunk person (knowledge can be inferred if in exercise of ordinary reasonable care they should have noticed the drunken state.
 Becks v.
 Pierce, 282 Ga.App.
 229, 233(1), 638 S.E.2d 390 (2006).)

-- who they have reason to know will soon be driving
+- who the bar and restaurant have reason to know will soon be driving

 Relevant evidence includes: